Quantum walk-based protocol for secure communication between any two directly connected nodes on a network: Quantum walk protocol

-The evolution of the quantum walker in this case is considered to begin {from a localized position eigenstate and a randomly oriented vector in the coin Hilbert space}.
+The evolution of the quantum walker without loss of generality may be considered to begin from a localized position eigenstate and a randomly oriented vector in the coin Hilbert space.
 The dynamical equation of evolution is then given by,

-Here $ \alpha $ and $ \beta $ are complex numbers chosen such that the coin state is normalized, i.e. $ \lvert \alpha \rvert^2 + \lvert \beta \rvert^2 = 1$, and $ \mathds{1}_p $ represents the identity operation on the position Hilbert space.
+Here $ \alpha , \beta \in \mathbb{C}$ are chosen such that the coin state is normalized, i.e. $ \lvert \alpha \rvert^2 + \lvert \beta \rvert^2 = 1$, and $ \mathds{1}_p $ represents the identity operation on the position Hilbert space.
 The discrete-time quantum walk is subject to many variations\,\cite{szegedy2004,chandrashekar2008,hoyer2009}, and in this case, we consider the directed discrete-time quantum walk on a graph, as described in\,\cite{chawla2020}.
-The shift operation is defined as,
+The (directed) shift operation is then defined as,

 Here, $ U = \mathrm{e}^{iL}$, where $L$ is Laplacian of the graph, defined by its matrix elements $ L_{pq} $, given by